 The prison industries were self-funded and offset some costs, supplementing the inadequate state funds earmarked for the facility.
 Over the years, inmates quarried sandstone and stamped out license plates.
 The main industry in the 1880s, Whorton said, was making shoes to be sold in Carson City.
 The prison had a mattress factory and a book bindery

 “The prison was a great place to work,” Whorton said.
 “There was something funny, exciting, interesting, sometimes scary every day.”

 The exception was working in the guard tower, he added, which was “the most boring job in the world.”
 Whorton said that inmates were generally not fearful of the guards, but wary of other inmates.
 “The (cliché of a) brutal warden is a myth,” he said.
 Prison conditions worsened in the 1970s and 1980s, he said.
 “It was a difficult situation with more violence, the rise of gangs and racial tension.”

 The tours were developed last year by volunteers as part of repairs and improvements by the Nevada State Prison Preservation Society.
 That group began in 2012 under president Myron Carpenter, a Douglas County teacher.
 Whorton, the current president, said the preservation included roof repairs, power restoration, installation of handicapped-accessible restrooms and the paving of walkways.
 The prison has applied to be designated a National Historic Site pending approval by the State Historic Preservation Office.

-The ghosts also attract visitors.
+Ghosts also attract visitors.
 Paranormal investigations at the facility have been conducted by Preservation Society member Susan Bernard, a great-granddaughter of warden Matthew Penrose.
 She leads groups of 20 people from all around the world on tours during the twilight and evening hours.
-Bernard also is planning Ghost Walks in the fall.
+Bernard also is planning ghost walks in the fall.
 All tour fees go to the preservation of the prison.